 You can use a any chili powder or smoked paprika.

 Tortilla chips (obviously), tacos, tostados, use it as a topping for salads or even potatoes.

 - 2 cups pineapple diced

 - ¼ cup red onion finely chopped

-- 1 red chili pepper seeds and membrane removed
+- 1 habanero chili pepper seeds and membrane removed

 - 1 lime zest and juice